heptarch/heptarch.github.io/drafts/will.md

 x_0 & overset{\text{cascade dynamics}{\longrightarrow} \text{original decision basin} \\ \delta x_0 + x_0 \overset{\text{cascade dynamics}{\longrightarrow} \text{target decision basin}.
 \end{align}

 The second component is a model of this cascade process.
 We use *Influence Maximization (IM)* as formulated by [Kempe, Kleinberg and Tardos (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf).
-The basic idea is to model the brain as a graph $G = (V, E)$ where vertices are neurons and edges connections between them.
+The basic idea is to model the brain as a directed graph $G = (V, E)$ where vertices are neurons and edges denote directed connections between them.

 <!-- ## Introduction